santydesignscr/encryption-app/README.md

 - Load Password from encryptedt file

 ## Requirements
-Your server need to met minimal requirements to run MOFHY:
+Your server need to met minimal requirements to run Encryption App:
 - Python 3.7 or above.

 ## Installation
-Installation of MOFHY is much eaiser then you think!
+Installation of Encryption App is much eaiser then you think!
 - Download the program form the [website](http://encryptionapp.rf.gd).
 - Run and use the program!

 ## Dependencies
-The following libraries are required to run MOFHY:
+The following libraries are required to run Encryption App:
 - PyCryptodome
 - Tkinter